unrenormalizable/gymnasium-http-api/README.md

 ## Getting started

-> For running the Rust client tests, you need the gym_http_server.py started manually as a separate process.
-> See cdp.yml on how to do it.

 This code is intended to be run locally by a single user.
 The server runs in python.
 You can implement your own HTTP clients using any language; a demo client written in python is provided to demonstrate the idea.

 To start the server from the command line, run this:

     python gym_http_server.py
+    # Ensure the python tests run
+    nose2

-In a separate terminal, you can then try running the example python agent and see what happens:
+In a separate terminal, you can then try running the example rust agent:

-    python example_agent.py

-The example rust agent behaves very similarly:

-    cd client-rust
+    cd rust/client
-    cargo run --example mountain_car_gui # Or any of the other examples.
+    cargo run --example mountain_car_gui

 ## Testing

+> For running the Python & Rust client tests, you need the gym_http_server.py started manually as a separate process.
+> See cdp.yml on how to do it.

 This repository contains integration tests, using the python client implementation to send requests to the local server.
 They can be run using the `nose2` framework.
 From a shell (such as bash) you can run nose2 directly:

     cd gymnasium-http-api
     nose2
-    cd client-rust
+    cd rust/client
     cargo test

 ## API specification

-> This is out of date & not maintained, just to give a rough idea
+> This is not maintained, it is here just to give a rough idea
-> For the actual API refer to the gym_http_server.py.
+> For the current API refer to the gym_http_server.py.

   * POST `/v1/envs/`
       * Create an instance of the specified environment